Canyon Ferry Lake: Recreation

 The lake is a popular outdoor destination providing boating, fishing, wildlife habitat, and is nestled against the Big Belt Mountains of the Rocky Mountains.
+It is considered one of the most popular lakes in the state, with 24 recreation sites around the reservoir.
 Canyon Ferry Lake has also become a leading ice boat venue for iceboat racing and iceboat world speed record attempts.
 The former town of Canton lies beneath the lake, having been submerged following construction of the dam.

 Fishing

 The lake is regularly stocked with fish.
 Canyon Ferry Reservoir continues to be one of the most popular angling destinations in the state of Montana.